 How to determine your household’s percent of income cap

 Note: Before 2021, premium tax credits were only available to households with annual income below 400 percent of (or four times) the federal poverty level for their household size.
-For 2021 and 2022, the American Rescue Plan (ARP) has suspended the income eligibility requirement.
+For 2021 - 2025, the American Rescue Plan (ARP) and the Inflation Reduction Act have suspended the income eligibility requirement and eliminated the "subsidy cliff".

 Example percent of income caps

-Using the two charts above, here are five examples for 2022:
+Using the two charts above, here are five examples:

 - A household of 1 with $51,520 in income would have a percent of income cap of 8.5% (That’s an annual dollar cap of $4,379.)